 A Superior Alternative To Shaft Driven PTO Air Compressors

 Auxiliary shafts add unnecessary costs and risks to PTO air compressors—but you can eliminate these risks with a Direct-Transmission Mounted (DTM) system.
 The DTM is a PTO air compressor that’s mounted directly to the transmission, and therefore doesn’t require an auxiliary shaft.
 This is only made possible through VMAC’s innovative UNDERHOODTM products, which are significantly lighter weight, more compact, yet more powerful than typical underdeck air compressors.

 Replacing a shaft driven PTO air compressor system with a DTM has numerous benefits, including:

 - less expensive to install

 - eliminates unnecessary moving parts

-With so many benefits, it’s clear that the Direct-Transmission Mounted air compressor is a desirable PTO alternative to shaft driven air compressors.
+With so many benefits, it’s clear that the Direct-Transmission Mounted air compressor is a sound business choice as a PTO alternative to shaft driven air compressors.
 The DTM is a superior solution for serious work.
 Why settle for anything less?

 Learn more about VMAC’s DTM70 air compressor here.